code-monki/central-supply-catalog/README.md

 ## Development

 The site is built with Astro and Vue islands.
-See [docs/system.md](docs/system.md) for architecture, data flow, routing, search, cart storage, service worker behavior, and validation details.
+See [docs/documentation-index.md](docs/documentation-index.md) for the documentation set, including requirements, design, architecture, test plan, RTM, system overview, and storage rationale.

 Common commands: